 HOW TO WAKE UP YOUR LEGS BEFORE TRAINING?

-During this time of the year, many athletes find it difficult to warm-up, wake up their legs and be ready for the most demanding workouts.
-The causes can be of various types, certainly the most common are related to the season, the weather, the lock-down situation and the general demotivation.
+During Spring and Autumn, many athletes find it difficult to warm-up, wake up their legs and be ready for the most demanding workouts.
+The causes can be of various types, certainly the most common are related to the season.
+It happens especially in Spring when one day can vbe very hoot and the other cold again!

 What can you do?